kapetan3sid/Filhak/README.md

 After our research of the existing **EVM** tooling we realized how extensive and well rounded are libraries, SDKs and plugins for it.
 Even though there are some more "advanced" enviroments based on **WASM**, it was quite obvious to us why **EVM** is currently most utilized in blockchain and why it is so easy to build on it.

-Above all other tools there is a one stop sandbox **Hardhat** where developers are able to compile, deploy, test, and debug EVM smart contracts.
+Above all other tools there is **Hardhat**: A one stop sandbox where developers are able to compile, deploy, test, and debug EVM smart contracts

 ## Filhak
 (`>$ filhak)` is (*supposed to be*) a filecoin development environment heavily influenced by [Hardhat](https://hardhat.org/).